 We now proceed to the second ice cube.
-It is different from the first one, since part of it is above the temples.
+It is different from the first one, since part of it is above the liquid.
 Consequently, its pieces must be separated and colored in different colors.
 In the under layers, find the ellipse of the shape of the whiskey surface in a glass, we left it before using the blends.
-Copy and paste it in front.
-Take the Scissors Tool (C) and cut the ellipse at points A and B, delete the bigger piece of the ellipse.
-Now select the front part of the ice cube and the arc A to B, click Divide from the Pathfinder palette.
+Copy and Paste it in front.
+Take the Scissors Tool (C) and cut the ellipse at points A and B, Deleting the bigger piece of the ellipse.
+Now select the front part of the ice cube and the arc A to B, and click Divide from the Pathfinder panel.

 Fill the upper part of the ice cube with gray.

-Cut the original ellipse with the Scissors Tool (C) at the points C and D, and also delete the bigger piece of the ellipse.
+Cut the original ellipse with the Scissors Tool (C) at points C and D, and also Delete the bigger piece of the ellipse.

-Select the right side edge of the ice cube, press the Divide button from the Pathfinder palette.
+Select the right side edge of the ice cube, and press the Divide button from the Pathfinder panel.

 Color the upper part of the side of the ellipse in a dark gray color.